CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

     swp51           1500       0      6587220      0      2129676  0       38957769     0       202      0       BMsRU
     swp52           1500       0      12639501     0      822784   0       16157561     0       162      0       BMsRU

-When you run `ethtool -S` on a peer link interface, the drop<summary>Linux Commands </summary>
+When you run `ethtool -S` on a peer link interface, the drops are indicated by the `HwIfInDiscards` counter:

-Run the ` ethtool -S <interface>  `command.
-The number of dropped packets are indicated by the `HwIfInDiscards` counter:.

     cumulus@switch:~$ sudo ethtool -S swp51
     NIC statistics: